szonglin/enumerator/README.md

 ### Usage:

-You can try the site by running
+You run the site locally by doing the following:

 ```bash
 git clone git@github.com:szonglin/enumerator.git